ofirnachum/ofirnachum.github.io/_posts/2022-06-14-baselines-and-oracles.md

 Just like oracles are a useful debugging tool throughout a research project, baselines are also important to keep in mind when encountering issues mid-project.
 For example, let’s say you’re in the middle of a research project.
 You’ve already found an approach that gets good results but ends up overfitting massively.
 A common mistake junior researchers make is concluding that their approach has a fatal flaw and that they have to rebuild it from scratch to handle overfitting.
 Don’t fall into this trap, and instead think like a practitioner!
 What would a practitioner do?
 They would simply try common tools people already use to fix overfitting – weight regularization, early stopping, learning rate decay, etc. – and use whatever works best.

 I hope you will use the concepts of baselines and oracles to accelerate your own research.
 And if you’ve already been using these tools under different names, let me know!
 I’d be interested to hear of other instances where these techniques have been critical to doing impactful research.

+***

+*Main Takeaways*

+- *When tackling a new problem, implement a variety of baseline methods to build an understanding of what works and what doesn’t.
+If nothing works, you may need to reframe your problem.*

+- *When tackling a new problem, implement oracles to confirm or refute your understanding of the key challenges in your problem.
+If results are not what you expected, you need to either change your understanding of the problem or change the problem itself.*

+- *Continue to use baselines and oracles throughout your research.
+When your progress stalls, cleverly designed oracles can help pinpoint the main bottlenecks.
+By the same token, simple baseline “patches” (think like a practitioner!) can unblock your path.*